HJebbour/HP-ProDesk-400-G1-Hackintosh-every-macOS/README.md

 <details>
 <summary><strong>macOS Monterey (12.7.5)</strong></summary>

 The preparation of the installer and the installation of macOS Monterey is similar to macOS Big Sur.
-You may need a compatible SMBIOS, `iMac15,1` is no longer supported by Apple.
+You may need a compatible SMBIOS because `iMac15,1` is no longer supported by Apple.

 You will find below the steps on how to proceed.